RGHStory 2 Ep 5Cat

 THE MAGICAL HISTORY TOUR

-WILL BE CONTINUED in EPISODE 5DOT….
+IS CONTINUED in EPISODE 5DOT….

-We’ll be rolling up to neighborhoods
+We’ll be rolling up to the neighborhoods

 south of Chambers and east of Halls Ferry.

-NEXT STOPS: Hathaway Meadows, Northfield Gardens, Twillman Court, Sunbeam, Highway 367, North Hills Gardens, Green Acres,
+NEXT STOPS: Hathaway Meadows, Northfield Gardens, North Hills Gardens, Twillman Court, Sunbeam, Highway 367, Green Acres,

 Surrey Lane Corners and Biritz!